azconf-dev/home/speakers/faq.md

 ## The stage is all yours

+- All talks are 45 minutes long.
+The room size is X' x Y' and will have 200 people.

+- You are free to engage in QA on stage or offline in the hallways.
+We strongly recommend you chat face to face in the hallway because **"science"**.
+Let us explain

+  - As a speaker, you were awesome on stage and just finished strongly.
+Thank you slide comes on and there is a big round of applause.
+Ta-Da !!
+QA here only drags down the party.
+You only usually finish QA at the lowest point ("any more questions? no? no? ok... awkward silence..
+I guess that's it).

+  - Other attendees are likely not interested in Q&A and you are having a awkward conversation with you on stage and can barely see the person asking you a question.

+  - The questions in the hallway are detailed and unique.
+Questions aren't to blame, it's the forum.
+But again, it is upto you.

 - Your talk will be recorded and later be published online (with speakers retaining copyright) and **not** be behind a paywall.
 We can provide professional pictures of you speaking on stage which can build your profile as a conference speaker.
 A conference needs to be a mutually beneficial relationship.

 - This requires that you agree to a [speaker undertaking form](./speaker-undertaking.md) .
 You can of-course opt out of being recorded / published.